 Please note that some firms based in the European Economic Area may be regulated in their Home State and may be authorised to provide services in Ireland under Passporting arrangements.
-Please contact the Central Bank to check the regulatory status of such a firm.
-Tel: 00353 1 224 4000.

 Consequences of Dealing with Unauthorised Firms

 You should be aware that if you deal with unregulated firms you will not have access to the following protections: